 Horizontal subsidiarity has its distinctive criterion the separation of administrative functions between public on one hand and private on the other, thus affecting the relationship between society and its components, according to the principle that "society itself cannot replace individuals in what they can make in their own or in cooperation with each other".
+Horizontal subsidiarity regulates the relations between the State, social groups and individuals, where individuals alone or through intermediate bodies, should be able to collaborate with institutions in determining interventions that affect their social reality, where these needs are met by the individuals as partnership or voluntary.

-8 Signed on 07.02.1992.
+&lt;sup>8 Signed on 07.02.1992.

-9 Today Article I of Treaty of the B.E.
+&lt;sup>9 Today Article I of Treaty of the B.E.